B1nus/wezy/README.md

 - Load the files for the users and reuse.
 - Import functions for the users, only the functions they actually use.
 - Fast and tiny binaries.
 As simple as possible.

+# Implementation details
+- bigger ints are just many `i64` in function arguments
+- mutable arguments are not a thing in wasm, so return the parameters and update the value after calling the function. wasm thankfully supports multiple return out of the box.

 # Website
 - written in the language itself (no css, (almost) no javascript)